jhesz16/Verisoft_Exam/README.md

 Note:
+- Make sure maven is installed on machine.
 -In Intellij, go to Project Structure
   Make sure project language level is set to 8 - Lambdas, type annotations etc.